Vonage/vivid-3/libs/components/src/lib/accordion-item/README.md

 ### Icon-Trailing

-Add the `icon-trailing` attribute (or `iconTrailing` property) to add an icon to the right of the heading text.
-Mind that `icon-trailing` will override the Indicator.
+Add the `icon-trailing` attribute (or `iconTrailing` property) to add an icon to the end of the heading text.
+Note that `icon-trailing` will override the trailing indicator.

 - Type: `boolean`
 - Default: `false`